Census: Enumeration strategies

-Historical censuses used crude enumeration assuming absolute accuracy.
-Modern approaches take into account the problems of overcount and undercount, and the coherence of census enumerations with other official sources of data.
+Historical censuses used direct field enumeration and assumed that the information collected was fully accurate, with no measurement error.
+Modern approaches take into account the problems of overcount and undercount and the coherence of census enumerations with other official sources of data.
+For instance, during the 2020 U.S. Census, the Census Bureau counted people primarily by collecting answers sent by mail, on the internet, over the phone, or using shared information through proxies.
+These methods accounted for 95.5 percent of all occupied housing units in the United States.
 This reflects a realist approach to measurement, acknowledging that under any definition of residence there is a true value of the population but this can never be measured with complete accuracy.
 An important aspect of the census process is to evaluate the quality of the data.

 Many countries use a post-enumeration survey to adjust the raw census counts.
-This works in a similar manner to capture-recapture estimation for animal populations.
-Among census experts this method is called dual system enumeration (DSE).
-A sample of households are visited by interviewers who record the details of the household as at census day.
-These data are then matched to census records, and the number of people missed can be estimated by considering the numbers of people who are included in one count but not the other.
+This works similarly to capture-recapture estimation for animal populations.
+Among census experts, this method is called dual system enumeration (DSE).
+A sample of households is visited by interviewers who record the details of the household as of census day.
+These data are then matched to census records, and the number of people missed can be estimated by considering the number of people who are included in one count but not the other.
 This allows adjustments to the count for non-response, varying between different demographic groups.
 An explanation using a fishing analogy can be found in "Trout, Catfish and Roach..." which won an award from the Royal Statistical Society for excellence in official statistics in 2011.

 Triple system enumeration has been proposed as an improvement as it would allow evaluation of the statistical dependence of pairs of sources.
 However, as the matching process is the most difficult aspect of census estimation this has never been implemented for a national enumeration.
 It would also be difficult to identify three different sources that were sufficiently different to make the triple system effort worthwhile.
 The DSE approach has another weakness in that it assumes there is no person counted twice (over count).
 In de facto residence definitions this would not be a problem but in de jure definitions individuals risk being recorded on more than one form leading to double counting.
 A particular problem here is students who often have a term time and family address.